seshakiran/AINewsSummaryGenerator/README.md

 # AINewsSummaryGenerator
-Reads the NewsAPI for the artificial intelligence news and summarizes the top 10 using OpenAI
+Reads the NewsAPI for artificial intelligence news and summarizes the top 10 using OpenAI